rossmacarthur/serde/README.rst

 Serde is a general-purpose, extendable framework for serializing and deserializing Python objects.
 Objects are defined with a Model schema and can be converted to and from dictionaries and other data formats.
-Input values can be validated with arbitrary functions.

 Installing
 ----------